-- Travel costs for practicum, three terms, costs based on location - State Board exams (ACCBO): \$50 application fee; \$195 exam fee - Videotaping fees for two terms: approximately \$50 - Background check for practicum placement: approximately \$50
+- Travel costs for practicum, three terms, costs based on location - State Board exams (ACCBO): \$50 application fee; \$195 exam fee - Videotaping fees for two terms: approximately \$50 - Background check for practicum placement: approximately \$50 program if: The student has failed to satisfactorily complete a given Human Services/Addictions Studies course after re-enrolling in that course once (1 time).

-All courses must be completed with a "C" grade or better.
+All HS courses must be completed with a "C" grade or better and graduates must have an overall 2.0 GPA or higher.
+A student may be considered ineligible for continued enrollment in the